MIC-DKFZ/TractSeg/Readme.md

 ## How to use

 #### Simple example:
 To segment the bundles on a Diffusion Nifti image run the following command.
+(Diffusion.bvals and Diffusion.bvecs have to be in the same directory as the input image.)
-You can use the example image provided in this repository under `examples`.
+(You can use the example image provided in this repository under `examples`.)
 ```
-TractSeg -i Diffusion.nii.gz    # expects Diffusion.bvals and Diffusion.bvecs to be in the same directory
+TractSeg -i Diffusion.nii.gz --raw_diffusion_input
 ```
-This will create a folder `tractseg_ouput` inside of the same directory as your input file.
+This will create a folder `tractseg_ouput` inside of the same directory as your input file with one binary segmentation nifti image for each bundle.
-This folder contains `bundle_segmentations.nii.gz` which is a 4D Nifti image (`[x,y,z,bundle]`).
-The [fourth dimension](#bundle-names) contains the binary bundle segmentations.

 > NOTE: Your input image should have the same orientation as MNI space.
 Using the option `--preprocess` TractSeg will automatically move your input